mjec/khefin/README.md

 The number one risk is that by playing around with encryption like this you will lose your data.
 Keep good, offline backups of your data.
 Test your backups regularly, to ensure files can be recovered without access to any of your usual hardware or software.

 [Backup your LUKS header](https://gitlab.com/cryptsetup/cryptsetup/wikis/FrequentlyAskedQuestions#6-backup-and-data-recovery) and data before using this for disk encryption keys.
 Seriously.

+The security of this sytem depends on the security of your authenticator device, libsodium, libfido2, and the quality of your passphrase.
+It's also possible -- and indeed more likely than any of the former issues -- that there's a bug in the code for this application which compromises its security somehow.
+Pull requests and issues are very welcome.

 ## Warrant canary (but not a warranty)